Understanding Hydration Errors

 Server Actions ⚡

-Server Actions are functions (not components) that always run on the server.
+Server Actions are functions, not components, that always run on the server.

 • Need "use server" directive